 Vivien Fan and others v HKSAR (2011) 14 HKCFAR 641

-A 5-day Court of Final Appeal case concerning various charges of conspiracy among company directors, bank executives, partners in law firms and an accountant, to defraud the Stock Exchange of Hong Kong, the Securities and Futures Commission and shareholders of a listed company.
+A 5-day Court of Final Appeal case concerning various charges of conspiracy among company directors, bank executives, partners in firms of solicitors and an accountant, to defraud the Stock Exchange of Hong Kong, the Securities and Futures Commission and shareholders of a listed company.

 HKSAR v Leung Kwok Hung (2014) 17 HKCFAR 396